|© Carlo Cofano|

 An "exceptionally fine pianist ... who has a remarkably fine touch

-In his intense career, Benedetto Lupo has been invited several time to perform in the major concert hall all over the world, including New York Lincoln Center, London Wigmore Hall, Berlin Philharmonie, Bruxelles Palais des Beaux Arts and in many important festival (Tanglewood Festival, Istanbul International Festival, Enescu Festival, Tivoli Festival in Copenaghen).
+In his busy concert schedule Benedetto Lupo is a regular guest in major concert halls all over the world, including Alice Tully Hall in New York’s Lincoln Center, London’s Wigmore Hall, the Berlin Philharmonie, the Bruxelles Palais des Beaux Arts, and the Salle Pleyel in Paris and in prominent festivals such as the Tanglewood Festival, the Istanbul International Festival, the Enescu Festival, and the Tivoli Festival in Copenaghen.

-Mr. Lupo's recordings include an acclaimed version of Nino Rota's Concerto Soirée on Harmonia Mundi which received several prizes, including the Diapason d’Or.
-With Peter Maag and the RSI Symphony Orchestra he has recorded Schumann's complete works for piano and orchestra for the Arts label.
-He is featured on the Emmy-award winning documentary for PBS “Here to Make Music: The Eighth Van Cliburn International Piano Competition”.
+Benedetto Lupo’s recordings include an acclaimed version of Nino Rota’s Concerto Soirée on Harmonia Mundi which received several prizes, including the Diapason d’Or.
+Rota mentored Lupo, following him closely during his early training at the Piccinni Conservatory in Bari.
+Along with Peter Maag and the OSI Orchestra, Benedetto Lupo recorded the complete Schumann piano works with orchestra for ARTS label.

 Please destroy all previously dated material.